polesh21/iowa_liquor_sales/README.md

 Data Analysis is the main part of the project and includes analysis of:

-1) Totals
+1) Totals:
-   Sold liters amount, broken by years, months and days of a week
+   sold liters amount, broken by years, months and days of a week
-2) Cities
+2) Cities:
-   Top cities based on total_volume_sold_liters metric
+   top cities based on total_volume_sold_liters metric
-3) Stores
+3) Stores:
-   Stores by total_sale_dollars
+   stores by total_sale_dollars
-4) Categories
+4) Categories:
-   Top categories based on total_sale_dollars and total_volume_sold_liters metrics + aggregated categories
+   top categories based on total_sale_dollars and total_volume_sold_liters metrics + aggregated categories
-5) Vendors
+5) Vendors:
-   Information about vendors based on total_sale_dollars and total_volume_sold_liters metrics + most popular bottle_volume for every vendor
+   information about vendors based on total_sale_dollars and total_volume_sold_liters metrics + most popular bottle_volume for every vendor
-6) Products
+6) Products:
-   Top products by total_volume_sold_liters metrics
+   top products by total_volume_sold_liters metrics